JhosepGC14/JhosepGC14/README.md

 * 🚀  I'm currently working on [Verily](http://www.verily.com/)
 * 🧠  I'm learning React Native and Backend side, currently i have a B2+ English level.
 * 🤝  I'm open to collaborating on interesenting and challengers projects.
-* ⚡  I'm a Frontend Developer with skills in Backend.
+* ⚡  I'm a Frontend Engineer with skills in Backend.

 ### Skills